2010 African Women's Championship qualification

 This page provides the summaries of the matches of the qualifying rounds for the group stage of the 2010 African Women's Championship.
 These matches also served as part of the qualifiers for the 2011 FIFA Women's World Cup to be held in Germany.

-A total of 23 national teams entered qualification which has held over two rounds.
+A total of 23 national teams entered the qualification, which was held over two rounds.
 In the preliminary round, the 18 lowest-ranked nations were drawn in pairs.
-The nine winners joined five other national teams in the first round, where the seven winners qualified for the finals.
+The nine winners then joined five other national teams in the first round, where the seven winners qualified for the finals.

 Preliminary round

 The matches in the preliminary round were held on 6–7 March 2010 (first leg) and 19–21 March 2010 (second leg).